 Excimer Laser Vision Correction, known medically as Photorefractive Keratectomy (PRK), is a precise, minimally invasive method of reshaping the cornea.
-Gordon Binder Weiss Vision Institute eye surgeons use state-of-the-art, computerized Excimer Lasers to gently remove a thin layer of tissue from the cornea’s surface, flattening the cornea to achieve the desired correction.
+Gordon Weiss Schanzlin Vision Institute eye surgeons use state-of-the-art, computerized Excimer Lasers to gently remove a thin layer of tissue from the cornea’s surface, flattening the cornea to achieve the desired correction.
 This reshaping of the cornea helps the eye to focus properly, thus reducing or eliminating the need for eyeglasses and contact lenses.
 Two variations of this procedure are called LASEK (Laser Assisted Epithelial Keratomileusis) and EPI-LASIK.

 Prior to PRK, LASEK or EPI-LASIK, drops are placed in the eye to numb it, and an instrument is placed in the eye to keep you from blinking.
 The laser treatment itself takes approximately 20-30 seconds and is completely painless.
 During the 24-48 hours after the treatment, most patients will experience a gritty sensation in the eye as well as some discomfort.
 Typically the patient will notice improved vision 3-5 days following the treatment.